Balbader/THP_week_9_JS_events/README.md

 # THP_week_9_JS_events

-Les exos 1 à 5 et le 7 sont complet.
+1 to 5 + 7 done.

-L'exo 6 ne fonctionne que pour la première carte, pas de boucle sur les 6 cartes.

-Les exos 8 et 9, non commencés.
+number 6 works partially on the first card... need help...